Lockheed shows plans for hypersonic spy plane; focus on low cost

 Rob Stallard, analyst with RBC Capital Markets, said in a note on Friday that the new aircraft could help the U.S. military quickly identify or hit targets that were intentionally hidden or protected by an enemy’s air defenses.
 He said the previous SR-71 was “the coolest airplane ever made, rivaled only by fictional aircraft.”

-Leland said Lockheed had worked closely with Aerojet Rocketdyne, a unit of GenCorp Inc GY.N, to develop a propulsion system for the new aircraft, which uses an off-the-shelf turbine with a scramjet engine to reach the hypersonic speeds.
+Leland said Lockheed had worked closely with Aerojet Rocketdyne, a unit of GenCorp Inc, to develop a propulsion system for the new aircraft, which uses an off-the-shelf turbine with a scramjet engine to reach the hypersonic speeds.

 The project builds on HTV-3X, an earlier hypersonic project funded by the Pentagon’s Defense Advanced Research Projects Agency (DARPA) that was canceled in 2008 after its turbojet engines were found not ready for further development.